The Song of Hiawatha: Reception and influence

-In the early twentieth century, Longfellow's tale was adapted into books for young readers.
-W. T. Stead's Books for the Bairns series published The Story of Hiawatha, Re-Told in Prose by Queenie Scott-Hopper (1905).
+In the early 20th century, Longfellow's tale was adapted into books for young readers.
+W. T. Stead's "Books for the Bairns" series published The Story of Hiawatha, Re-Told in Prose by Queenie Scott-Hopper (1905).
 Prolific English illustrator Alice B. Woodward contributed to the 1930 publication of a prose version of The Story of Hiawatha by Florence Shaw.
 Allen Chaffee and Armstrong Sperry adapted the story for a Random House prose edition in 1951.